JosephEoff/josepheoff.github.io/_posts/2022-11-26-pfaff-k-5-motor.md

 |-----------------|
 |![Install the motor](/assets/2022-11-26-pfaff-k-5-motor/5.jpg)|

-Put the screw (marked in blue) through into the hand crank boss (and run it down - but don't tighten it.
+Put the screw (marked in blue) through into the hand crank boss and run it down - but don't tighten it.

-Loosen the two nuts indicated in red, and adjust the motor so that the screws are in the middle of the long slots.
+Loosen the two nuts indicated in red then adjust the motor so that the screws are in the middle of the long slots.
 Tighten the nuts again.

 Put the belt over the motor pulley, then move the motor up or down on the boss screw until the pulley is tight.
 Not "tight, tight," but just so it doesn't slip when you turn the motor pulley.
 Tighten the boss screw.

 Now loosen the clutch knob in the middle of the balance wheel.
 Crank the balance wheel by hand.
 It should turn easily and the machine itself should not run (the needle should not go up and down when you crank the balance wheel.)
 If it is hard to turn or the needle moves, loosen one of the nuts (marked in red) and turn the motor a bit to reduce the tension.
 Tighten the nut, then try the balance wheel again.
-Try it out again.
 Repeat trying it out and adjusting it until the tension is right.
 The tension is right when you can release the clutch and crank the balance wheel easily by hand without the needle moving but still be tight enough that the belt doesn't slip when you reengage the clutch and turn the motor pulley.

 Too tight is bad because it will cause a lot of wear on the bearings.
 Take your time and get it right.
 When in doubt, too loose is better than too tight.
 Too loose just means the belt will slip when you sew something tough.
 Too tight means you'll be destroying your sewing machine.